-It has been an incredible opportunity to join the Little Green Thumbs and Agriculture in the Classroom teams.
+It has been an incredible opportunity to join the

+Classroom teams.
 To be able to play a part in helping kids across the country get a chance to grow food is a dream come true.
 This program has an immensely positive impact by inspiring kids to learn about growing food, interacting with their environment, and working together.
 When a seed is planted, only good can come of it.